The National Park Authority’s campsite on Inchcailloch has now closed for the season.

 Pitches are available from 12.30pm on the day of your arrival and must be vacated by 11am on your day of departure.

 Due to the deer population, ticks are present on Inchcailloch which can carry Lyme disease.
 You can prevent being bitten by a tick by staying on the paths and wearing long trousers.
 The NHS has provided an information guide on how best to deal with the wee beasts.

 Inchcailloch campsite is on the southern tip of the island in Port Bawn.

-- From Balloch and Luss, the waterbus service can also get you to the island from the west shore of the loch from March – October.
+From Luss the waterbus service can also get you to the island from the west shore of the loch from March – October.
 Please phone the waterbus operator in advance to discuss baggage limitations.